kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Quickstart for Windows

+1. Download the latest release from the `Releases` section on the right side of this page.

-1. Launch the game.
+2. Launch the game.
 Or you can do the next step at any point while the game is running.

-2. Go to downloaded folder and launch `ggxrd_hitbox_injector.exe`.
+3. Go to downloaded folder and launch `ggxrd_hitbox_injector.exe`.

-3. Start a match.
+4. Start a match.
 Hitboxes should display.

 Read the [Hitboxes](#hitboxes) section to understand what the colors mean.
 Read the [Default Hotkeys](#default-hotkeys) section to know what the default hotkeys are.